I didn’t know how I was getting to Kilifi. I mean, I’ve been there before so I should know the drill.

 Even though I have watched them live countless times, their dynamic song arrangements always catch me off guard.
 They continuously add flavour that bursts on stage for everyone to taste.
 And Rasanga, the youngest member of the Kenyan reggae band, played one saxophone solo that’s hard to forget.

 After skanking like a madman to Rastaman vibrations in Bunyaland, I could tell something was off.
 Empress Lusiche seemed distracted.
-And we immediately found out why.
+And we soon found out why.
 Their time was up.
 But how?
-This was just the beginning.
+This was only the beginning.

-The UK producer duo Saronde of Beating Heart Music label also sampled their avant-garde collaborations with African artists, including the fiery Cold featuring Kenyan greats Nazizi and Idd Aziz.
+The UK producer duo Saronde of Beating Heart Music label also sampled their avant-garde collaborations with African artists, including the fiery Cold featuring Kenyan music legends Nazizi and Idd Aziz.

 A few minutes shy of midnight, the music faded away.
 Matt Swallow, who was also the stage manager, announced it was time to move out.
 I sneaked behind the stage to catch the behind the scenes action.
 The burn parade, mostly made up of volunteers, lit their torches and wore African masks on their heads.
 Some participants were unrecognizable with tribal paint caked on their faces.